-Note that Professor Taggart's point #6 refers to the procedural definition of UDMI, that as described above was not presented because of lack of troponin data, and regardless wouldn't have changed the conclusions of the trial as these MIs (excluding those with CKMB elevation ≥10x ULN) would not have been prognostic.
+Note that Professor Taggart's point #6 refers to the procedural definition of UDMI, that as described above was not presented because of lack of troponin data, (DT: This is factually incorrect.
+The 1st line of paragraph 2 on p 2638 of UD states 'If troponin assays are not available the best alternative is

+CKMB' So if we had that data, and were committed to publishing it according to the protocol, why did we not do so?) and regardless wouldn't have changed the conclusions of the trial as these MIs (excluding those with CKMB elevation ≥10x ULN) would not have been prognostic.
 He was of course aware of all of this, as an author of the EXCEL MI manuscript in EHJ.